flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreatePipeline
-### Creates a pipeline.
-A pipeline consumes messages from one or more channels and allows you to process the messages before storing them in a data store.
+> Creates a pipeline.
+A pipeline consumes messages from one or more channels and allows you to process the messages before storing them in a data store.<br/>

 #### Input Parameters
 * `Action` - _required_